Space City: Art in the Age of Artemis, 2024

 16:9 aspect ratio

-The enchanting tale of “Paisley’s Odyssey” is an exploration of identity and belonging, viewed through the lens of the paisley design.
+The enchanting tale of “Paisley’s Odyssey” is an exploration of belonging, viewed through the lens of the paisley design.
 The animation blurs the lines of history from an archaeological perspective with fable, fantasy, and myth.

 Paisley is a water creature whose peaceful existence is shattered when the scorching sun tears it apart, forcing it to try and piece itself back together.